 Preventing and deterring IUU fishing in the Southern Ocean

 AFMA supports Australia’s Southern Ocean patrol program, which is strengthened by working with France who share a maritime boundary with Australia in the Southern Ocean.
-A treaty between Australia and France and the related enforcement agreement provide for comprehensive surveillance and monitoring of each other’s jurisdiction.
+A treaty between Australia and France and the related enforcement agreement provide for comprehensive surveillance and monitoring of waters under each other’s jurisdiction.

 Preventing and deterring IUU fishing in the Pacific Ocean

 AFMA helps lead the fight against IUU fishing in the Pacific region through its maritime surveillance activities and work with the Pacific Islands Forum Fisheries Agency (FFA) and other partners.

 Since 2009, AFMA has regularly taken part in the annual joint patrols and maritime surveillance operations in the Pacific Ocean including Operations Rai Balang, Island Chief, Tui Moana and Kuru Kuru (FFA), Operation Tautai (France), Operation Nasse (Australia, France, New Zealand and USA), Operation Solania (Australia).

 Since 2010, AFMA has participated in numerous US Coast Guard fisheries enforcement patrols of the WCPFC Convention Area and has provided subject matter expertise, including in Bahasa Indonesian.

 AFMA, with the assistance of the other government agencies such as the NSW Water Police and Maritime Border Command, also lead fisheries patrols on the east coast of Australia and just outside our waters, on high seas areas of the Pacific Ocean.
 AFMA fisheries officers board and inspect fishing vessels to ensure that they are following agreed international rules and to ensure their operations do not undermine the sustainability of shared fish stocks which would have negative impacts on our fisheries.